UniqueNetwork/nft-workshop/README.md

 ## Step 1: Generate NFT Properties

+Set the required number of tokens in the `config` file using the `requiredCount` filed.

 Execute following commands in the terminal.
 The `step1-nft-generator.js` script will generate a unique set of NFT properties for each NFT.

 ```